twitocode/Tantalum/content/University/Clubs/GDSC.md

 **Sentinel will initially focus on dependency, CI/CD, and release security.
 What is one feature, security problem, or direction you think would be interesting for the project to explore later?
 Why?
 (400 character limit)**

+	One thing that I noticed when reading the readme is that Sentinel does not keep track of any security regressions.
+From my understand